carrowkeel/inflation_model/README.md

 # Model of the "inflation hypothesis" of the handicap principle

-This repository contains the simulation code for generating data from the paper published in Behavioural Ecology [doi link].
+This repository contains the simulation code for generating data from the paper published in Behavioural Ecology https://academic.oup.com/beheco/article-abstract/31/3/784/5812610.

 The simulation code is written in ECMAScript which can be run using Node.js or in a browser window.
 The benefit of the latter solution is it allows visualisation in real-time.